I Have to Take a $22,000 RMD by the End of the Year, and I Don't Need the Money. What Should I Do With It?

 Earmark the money for special experiences

-If you don’t need your RMD, you may be inclined to take it as late in the year as possible.
-But Robert Jeter, CFP and founder at Back Bay Financial Planning & Investments, says you may want to adopt a different approach — namely, quarterly withdrawals.
+If you don’t need your RMD, you might be inclined to take it as late in the year as possible.
+But Robert Jeter, a certified financial planner and founder at Back Bay Financial Planning & Investments, says you might want to adopt a different approach — namely, quarterly withdrawals.

 “If done quarterly, it represents a special sort of income that can be spent on a really nice dinner with a spouse or a vacation every three months,” he explains.